Alaska travel: the professional advantage

-Putting together a great trip is surprisingly challenging, especially in Alaska which poses a classic mix of availability issues, limited services, somewhat challenging weather and long driving distances.
+Putting together a great trip is surprisingly challenging, as Alaska poses a classic mix of availability issues, limited services, somewhat challenging weather and long driving distances.
 Bad planning could easily result in way-too-long driving days, full ferries, closed roads, etc. Even worse, you might miss something really cool that you didn’t even know about because it’s not in the books.

 Bottom line, we think it’s a really good idea to use professional help.
 But hey, don’t ask us – take a look at what these guys are saying.

-- Expertise: Alaska and Canada travel planning is our specialty.
+Expertise: Alaska travel planning is our specialty.
 This is what we do, and we’ve been doing it for a long while.